kathylopez97/code-quiz/README.md

 # Code Quiz Assignment
- Welcome to Code Quiz Assignment The goal of assignment was to create a code game, using HTML, CSS, and Javasript.
+ Welcome to Code Quiz Assignment The goal of assignment was to create a code game, using HTML, CSS, and Javascript.

 ## Homework Criteria
 ## User Story